j-piar/markdown-cv/index.md

 - __Arki__
   - Further development and maintenance of the core software solution (Java)
 - __Other__
-  - Plugin for a geographical information system for viewing, categorising and tagging shipping data
+  - Plugin for a geographical information system for viewing, categorising and tagging shipping data (Python)

 __Languages__
+- English - C1 (CEF)
+- Czech - C3 (CEF)
 - Slovak - Native
-- English - C1 (CEF)
-- Czech - C1 (CEF)
-- French - A1 (CEF)

 ## Personal interests
 I have always been interested in electronics and information technology, physics and mathematics.
-I also really enjoy activities such as surfing, snowboarding, hiking and literature.
+I really enjoy activities such as surfing, snowboarding, hiking, reading, chess and coding.

 <!-- ### Footer

-Last updated: February 2018 -->
+Last updated: May 10th 2018 -->